 It is important to note that, as of this writing, the ACA is still in effect, despite high-profile attacks and repeated efforts to weaken the law by certain lawmakers and the previous US administration.
 The previous administration also attempted to revise various provisions of the ACA, as well as rules regarding healthcare rights, in order to limit or deny access to healthcare for certain members of the US population, such as immigrants and transgender people.
 Current President Biden is reversing some of these changes, and others are being challenged in court.
 In June 2021, the US Supreme Court dismissed a lawsuit challenging the ACA.
-However, other lawsuits, including challenges to what medications (e.g., PrEP) must be covered, have been filed.
+However, other lawsuits have been filed.
+A lower court has decided that some preventive medications, such as PrEP, do not need to be covered, but that decision is being appealed.
 It may be a good idea to check online for possible recent changes in healthcare access since this fact sheet was last updated, and whether or not these changes are in effect.

 Why is the ACA important for women living with HIV in the US?